Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 Curing Alzheimer’s and Parkinson’s

 The catechins found in matcha and green tea may have a positive effect on Alzheimer’s and Parkinson’s disease.
-That’s the result of a Berlin study.
-In the study, researchers discovered that the substance EGCG – epigallocatechin-3-gallate – can positively influence plaque formation in Alzheimer’s and Parkinson’s disease.
+That’s the finding of a Berlin study in which researchers discovered that the substance EGCG – epigallocatechin-3-gallate – can positively influence plaque formation in Alzheimer’s and Parkinson’s disease.

 Toxic protein deposits can be transformed into non-toxic ones or dissolved completely.
 However, many questions remain unanswered.
 It is unlikely that drinking a few cups of matcha tea a day will have this effect.